 Zero Tax Bracket

-If you have no or very low taxable income, that is, if you’re below the 10% tax bracket, any funds that you distribute from your IRA up to the limit – which would be your AGI minus your exemptions and itemized or standard deductions and any tax credits – would be tax free.
+If you have no or very low taxable income, that is, if you’re below the 10% tax bracket, any funds that you distribute from your traditional IRA up to the limit – which would be your AGI minus your exemptions and itemized or standard deductions and any tax credits – would be tax free.
 Granted, this is likely to be a somewhat small amount for most people in this situation, but for others, such as business owners or farmers with carried-over Net Operating Losses, it could be sizeable.
-See this post for more information on NOL carryovers and Roth IRA conversions.
+See the linked article for more information on NOL carryovers and Roth IRA conversions.

 Photo by Phillip